wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 Next (2), we need to find an efficient way to project the world onto the screen.
 As a gamer, you cannot see the entire game world: your view is limited to where the camera points at.
 That camera can be arbitrarily oriented in space to catch only a glimpse of the enticing game world.
 To keep the math (and matrices) in check, it is a lot simpler if the camera is centered in the origin and looks down one of the three axes.
 This intermediate _view space_ step does exactly that: repositioning everything using a view matrix to make things simpler.
 In practice, step one and two are executed with one single transformation matrix called the ModelView matrix.

 Then (3), since now our camera is correctly positioned, all that is left is projecting what the camera 'catches' of the game world onto the screen.
 But before we can do that, we first have to project from view space to _projection space_ using yet another transformation matrix.
 This space allows us to quickly discard polygons that fall outside the camera view area, a process called _clipping_.
 The projection matrix defines the viewing volume.
 There are two common ways to project from view space into projection space: orthographic projection and perspective projection. orthographic projection is used in 2D gaming with 3D engines where there's no dynamic depth.
-In perspective projection, clipped coordinates have to be divided by a depth factor $w$, hence it's name _perspective division_.
+In perspective projection, clipped coordinates have to be divided by a depth factor $w$, hence its name _perspective division_.

 \marginfig{ch-x/babylon-projection.png}{Projecting using perspective division.
 The further back, the smaller on the target screen.}{Projecting using perspective division.}